 Have you ever heard of humans having a vitamin or mineral deficiency?
 Well, it turns out your plants can suffer from the same thing.
 All living creatures require a set of nutrients that they need to function and grow the way they’re supposed to, and when something is missing, it can have a drastic effect.

-When it comes to cannabis plants, these deficiencies can manifest in reduced quality and quantity of the cannabinoid/terpene yields.
+When it comes to cannabis plants, these deficiencies can manifest in reduced level of THC and quantity of the cannabinoid/terpene yields.
 In some cases, it can even kill your cannabis plant if you don’t address the issue in time.

 This information can feel a bit overwhelming the first time you learn it, but don’t be discouraged!
 The good news is that even though there are many things (or lack of things, to be precise), that can cause deficiencies, each type of deficiency has pretty specific symptoms that you can identify if you know what to look for.